Thursday, September 27, 2012

 I mean, for the most part, my staff was made up of kids and while this was a “career” for me, it was just a part-time job for them.
 They didn't really have a stake in the store’s success.
 So it was a hurdle just getting people to care.

-If I have one piece of advice to give the young Manager Me, I’d tell me to listen to my DM when he said that I should always be interviewing and always have a stack of promising applications on my desk.
+If I had one piece of advice to give the young Manager Me, I’d tell myself to listen to my DM when he said that I should always be interviewing and always have a stack of promising applications on my desk.
 My biggest staffing problems always started with having to hire someone out of immediate need.

 When you had someone quit right before a big weekend, (usually to take another job making a higher wage or getting more hours), you couldn't afford to be picky; you just had to find someone with a pulse that who would work the hours for minimum wage.
 So it’s no wonder that I wound up with some bozos from time to time.

 After a time, I found I changed my focus in interviews from a “Q and A” to more of a conversation.
-I’d use the question list as a jumping off point and then go from there.
-I was more interested in getting a sense if my applicant could string a coherent thought together and think on his feet.
+I’d use the question list as a jumping-off point and then go from there.
+I was more interested in getting a sense of whether my applicant could string a coherent thought together and think on his feet.
 If they couldn't hold up their end of a conversation with me, how could I expect them to sell to customers?

 If you think about it, I was probably the worst salesperson in the district and was completely unfit to lead a sales staff.
 I mean; I knew all the theories and techniques, but executing them rubbed me the wrong way.